+What is an OTA in government contracting used for?
 There are three purposes that OTA may be applied for: research, prototype, and production.

-Research purpose allows for basic, applied, and advanced research projects.
+Also known as a “science and technology OTA” or “original OTA,” research purpose allows for basic, applied, and advanced research projects.
 These are intended to incite dual-use research and development, without burdening companies with typical government regulatory overhead.
 This allows the individual companies to remain competitive, even in the non-defense sector.

 Prototype purpose allows for projects relevant to weapons systems to be acquired or developed for the DoD by non-traditional defense contractors.
 A prototype purpose must do one of three things:

 - Enhance systems, components, or other materials the DoD proposes to develop

 - Strengthen the effectiveness of military personnels’ missions

 - Improve the armed forces’ systems, components, materials, or platforms